Clustering binding sites based on distance and similarity metrics

 - Binding site data, for example:

-{'file': '0.pkl', 'site': { 'residues': ['A_14_GLY', 'A_15_VAL', ...], 'hotspots': [ {'center': array([44.39, 32.44, 13.74]), 'scores': {'small_molecule': 0.99}}, {'center': array([48.49, 33.62, 16.08]), 'scores': {'ion:-2': 0.59, 'ion:SO4': 0.46}} ] } }
+{'file': '0.pkl', 'site': { 'residues': ['A_14_GLY', 'A_15_VAL', ...], 'hotspots': [ {'center': array([44.39, 32.44, 13.74]), 'scores': {'small_molecule': 0.99}}, {'center': array([48.49, 33.62, 16.08]), 'scores': {'ion:-2': 0.59, 'ion:SO4': 0.46}} ] } } - Target data, for example:

 {'file': '0.pkl', 'target': { 'chain_ids': [...], 'atom_names': [...], 'res_ids': [...], 'coords': [...], 'elements': [...] }}